Configure RDP-based deployment for multi-user devices

 RDP-based deployment is used for multi-user devices.
 When a bot is deployed for an unattended Bot Runner from the Control Room, the Control Room handles the unattended Bot Runner session through RDP and executes the bot.

-This task is performed by the Control Room administrator.
-You must have the necessary rights and permissions to complete this task.
-Ensure you are logged in to the Control Room as the administrator.
+Ensure that you are logged in to the Control Room as the administrator.

-- Active Directory Domain Services are set up.
+- Active Directory Domain Services are set up (Optional).

-- Remote Desktop Services (RDS) are set up.
+- Remote Desktop Services (RDS) are set up on the machine ready to host multiple (RDS) bot runner sessions(Mandatory).

 When registering your device, you can register it as a multi-user device.